Chatchai Sasakul

+Chatchai Sasakul (ฉัตรชัย สาสะกุล; born February 5, 1970) is a Thai former professional Muay Thai fighter and boxer.
+He competed in the 1988 Seoul Olympic Games before going on to hold the WBC Flyweight title from May 1997 to December 1998.
+Aside from being a professional boxer, he is also a practitioner in snooker.

 Early life

 He was born in Nakhon Ratchasima Province, but his family moved to Khlong Toei District in Bangkok when he was young, settling in Zone 9 of the Khlong Toei slum.
 Growing up in poverty, he was forced by his father to take up boxing as a child, starting with Muay Thai.

 Muay Thai and amateur boxing career

 Sasakul's martial arts journey began with Muay Thai.
 He initially fought in the Bangkok circuit under the name Nuengthoranee Lukbangli (หนึ่งธรณี ลูกบางลี่), before changing to Nuengthoranee Petchyindee (หนึ่งธรณี เพชรยินดี) after joining the Petchyindee Boxing Promotions stable.
 Under the patronage of Virat Vachirarattanawong, the owner of Petchyindee, he attended high school at Bhadungsit Pittaya School in Bang Sue; the school is known for its strong amateur boxing program at the youth level.
 He later transitioned to Western boxing and rose to become one of Thailand's top amateur boxing stars.
 He had an amateur record of 85 fights, winning 78 of them, he won the 1989 and 1990 editions of the King's Cup where he received the Best Boxer of the competition award.

 During his time as an amateur boxer, he was regarded as the favorite of Klaew Thanikhul, a well-known mafia figure who was highly influential in the Thai boxing industry at the time.
 Thanikhul took him to nightclubs and massage parlours around Bangkok at night, and even brought him to a casino in Las Vegas, even though he was only in the eleventh grade.